Scott Chisholm, first responder-changemaker-Collateral Damage founder

 Scott is also making good on his promise to bring about curriculum and policy changes, in large part by facilitating other mandates.
 He’s helped arrange and deliver several rounds of SafeTALK, a three-hour course designed by Calgary-based company Living Words to help people in the workplace identify and respond to suicidal traits.

-“SafeTALK teaches participants how to identify people who are at risk of suicide,” he says.
+“SafeTALK teaches participants how to identify people who are at risk of suicide,” says Scott.
 “It explains how to talk to them and keep them safe, and what resources to direct them to.
 I liken it to CPR, which I’ve taught for years; with CPR, you teach people to recognize the signs of cardiac arrest, like someone clutching their chest, and tell them what to do until 911 steps in.
 With SafeTALK, we’re not teaching people how to treat mental illness; we’re giving them the fundamental tools to keep people alive until they can get them the longer-term help they need.”

 Through Collateral Damage, he also advocates for Mental Health First Aid (MHFA) through the Mental Health Commission of Canada (MHCC).
 It’s a two-day workshop that covers mental health disorders more generally, with suicide prevention comprising a small part of the workshop.
 He recommends that people take the program as a follow-up to SafeTALK, which he views as a critical starting point for preventing and responding to suicide.